 - If you are looking for a lively sports bar, Fany & Mary offers both indoor and outdoor television sets, and it is a favorite among the locals.

 - If you want spectacular views of the city, head up to Skyscraper for a coffee or a cocktail at sunset and soak it all in.
 There’s no doubt that Ljubljana is one of the most beautiful places in Europe.

 8. Indulge in Dessert

 There is no shortage of delectable desserts and gelato around Ljubljana.
 But with so many options at your fingertips, picking the perfect after-dinner sweet treat can be a challenging decision.
 We conducted endless research to bring you our favorites…

-- Check out the Museum of Modern Art which houses a permanent collection of 20th century Slovenian art as well as hosting exciting new temporary exhibitions.
+Check out the Museum of Modern Art, which houses a permanent collection of 20th-century Slovenian art as well as hosts exciting new temporary exhibitions.

 10. Shop in the Boutiques